Gatheru-rose/rose_bioinformatics_intern/roadmap.md

   2. Advancing my skills in [bioinformatics](https://training.h3abionet.org/IBT_2017/).

   3. Gaining essential skills in programming languages like [R](https://datacarpentry.org/genomics-r-intro/) necessary for genome data analysis.

+  4. Learning how to come up with pipelines and workflows for genomic analysis.

  **Milestone:** Advance in my research career by acquiring fellowships and opportunities.